ruiminggu/67443-Team02/README.md

 -   **Erin Chen**

 Thank you for your hard work, creativity, and dedication to making this project a success!

+This README was initially drafted and later refined with the assistance of ChatGPT.
 * * * * *

 📧 Contact